cyberark/Symda/README.md

 ## Overview

 Symda is an open-source tool designed as a helper tool for Frida.
 The tool aims to download and parse symbol files for a given executable.
-The symbol server the script uses can be configured, and by default, it uses the Microsoft public symbol server.
+The symbol server that the script uses can be configured.
+By default, it uses the Microsoft public symbol server.
+It should make it easier to hook functions by using the symbol files.

 Note - this tool is designed only for Windows executables.